The ultimate list of popular drinks in Italy to enjoy ‘la dolce vita’ on your trip to Italy

 This sweet and slightly bitter in taste liquor is made of fresh green unripe walnuts.
 The walnuts are first left in alcohol for some time and later removed while the syrup is added with juniper berries, coffee beans, vanilla beans, clove, lemon, or orange zest.
 Nocino is a classic Italian digestive.

-Colourless Sambuca is popular anise-flavoured liquor from Italy.
+Colorless Sambuca is popular anise-flavored liquor from Italy.

 Greece and Cyprus have ouzo, North Macedonia and Bulgaria have Mastika, the Levant has arak, but Italy has sambuca.

-If you like hazelnuts, then Frangelico is a liquor for you.
+If you like hazelnuts, then Frangelico is liquor for you.

 Frangelico is hazelnut-based and caramel-colored liquor from the Piedmont region in northwest Italy.
 Frangelico is similar liquor to Amaretto.
 The main ingredients of Frangelico are hazelnuts, cocoa, coffee, and vanilla but dominant is hazelnut flavor.
 Frangelico is one of the nuttiest Italian liqueurs and the most expensive liqueurs on the market.
 Frangelico liquor was named after certain Fra Angelico, a Christian Franciscan friar who according to a legend created ‘original recipes for liqueurs’.
 That’s why even the Frangelico bottle symbolizes brown Franciscan habit.

-Galliano is another yellowish and caramel-coloured liquor from Italy.
+Galliano is another yellowish and caramel-colored liquor from Italy.